petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-threads.md

 # Creating Message Boards Threads

-!!! note
-    You can enable Message Board threads to inherit its parent category's permissions by setting `permissions.propagation.enabled` to true in `portal.properties` file.
-This feature only applies Message Board threads; newly created threads inherits the default resource permission.

-By default, only authenticated users with the requisite permissions (at minimum, *Add Message*, *Reply to Message*, *Add File*,and *View*) have the ability to create threads.
+By default, only authenticated users with the requisite permissions (at minimum, *Add Message*, *Reply to Message*, *Add File*,and *View*) can create threads.
 See the [Message Boards Permissions Reference](./message-boards-permissions-reference.md) for more information.
 Administrators can enable the feature to allow guests to post threads.

+!!! note
+    Set `permissions.propagation.enabled` to `true` in the `portal-ext.properties` file to have Message Board threads inherit their parent category's permissions.
+This affects only Wiki pages and message board threads; other assets inherit the default resource permission.

 ## Posting a New Thread